Esther Chapter Eight

 Esther 8:1

-That same day King Xerxes gave Queen Esther the estate of Haman, the enemy of the Jews.
-And Mordecai came into the presence of the king, for Esther had told how he was related to her.
+That same day King Achashverosh gave the house of Haman, the enemy of the Jews, to Ester the queen.
+Also Mordekhai appeared before the king, for Ester had revealed his relationship to her.

 God does more for us than we can ever imagine or hope for.
 This is an example of that as, not only did God take care of their accuser (Haman), but He also gave Queen Esther Haman's possessions.
 She had went to the king just hoping that he would spare her life and the lives of her people but she probably never dreamed of being given Haman's estate.
 The favor that the king showed Esther is a picture of the grace that God wants to show us and is what Paul was talking about, in Ephesians 3:20, when he reminded the Ephesians that God can do more for us than we can imagine.
 When Jesus died on the cross and rose again, He not only saved us but He also has given us the power to reign over this estate called earth.
 Esther also explained to the king how Mordecai was related to her and so he was brought to the king.